ritikjaiswal31/FlyGo/README.md

 ### Real-World Use Case

-* FlyGo provides a centralized platform for customers to search available flights, create reservations, manage passenger information, and track their bookings.

-* Customers can view flight schedules and routes, complete flight bookings, access booking history, and receive booking confirmation emails.
+* FlyGo provides a centralized platform for customers to search available flights, create reservations with passenger details, track their bookings, and receive booking confirmation emails.

-* Administrators can manage flights, airports, and customer bookings through a dedicated Admin Dashboard.
+* Administrators can manage airports, flights, and customer bookings through a dedicated Admin Dashboard, providing centralized control over airline booking operations.

 * Flight operations can be tracked using statuses such as **SCHEDULED, DELAYED, CANCELLED, DEPARTED, and ARRIVED**, while administrators can also update booking statuses.

-* The system demonstrates a real-world airline reservation workflow by connecting customer booking operations, administrative management, and persistent relational data within a single application.

 ---